Lunatrius/Schematica/README.md

 ### New Features and QoL changes

 1. Stealth mode.
 This allows Schematica to work on 2b2t, using more strict placement requirements and rotation packets.
 (NOTE: STAIRS ARE BROKEN)
 2. Placement Priority.
-When filling blocks in, place layer-by-layer, or fill in behind you.
+When filling blocks in, place layer-by-layer, or fill in as pillars.
 3. Directional Priority.
 Place blocks behind you as you walk, place the farthest blocks first, or just place along the X axis first.
 4. Disable while moving.
 Stops printing while you're moving.
 5. More flexible placement delay- includes decimals, and  can place every client tick.